 Types of Fences

-White picket fences often have the notion of cottage gardens, whether you have the classic wooden type or a PVC vinyl fence.
-Large wooden Picket fences offer a some privacy, but add a charming touch to your land landscape, in addition to plants and flowers.
+White picket fences often have the aesthetic of cottage gardens, whether you have the classic wooden type or a PVC vinyl fence.
+Large wooden picket fences offer minimal privacy, but they do add a charming touch to your landscape.

-It’s a good idea to install new plants far enough away from the fence to allow yourself access to your wood fence for maintenance. , as well as giving yourself enough space for plant care tasks such as pruning shrubs.
+It’s a good idea to install new plants far enough away from the fence to allow yourself access for maintenance and pruning.
 If you can tie the fence planting in with rest of your landscape, it will look like a seamless part of the yard as a whole.

-- Summer, grow long-blooming perennials and late-blooming bushes such as rose of sharon and bluebeard shrubs.
+- Summer: grow long-blooming perennials and late-blooming bushes such as rose of sharon and bluebeard shrubs.

-- Winter, in addition to evergreen shrubs, grow plants such as red twig dogwood.
+- Winter: in addition to evergreen shrubs, grow plants such as red twig dogwood.
 The latter looks great in winter against a fence that basks in ample sunlight.

-The Opposite Side of the Fence?
+The Opposite Side of the Fence

 On the street side, your landscaping may be something as simple as laying down a bed of landscape mulch, 2 feet wide or so.
 The goal here is to avoid having to use a weed eater to keep down vegetation growing up against the fence.
 Mulching the area will eliminate the need for this task.